How to remove online Google, Facebook and Yell Reviews for your dental practice

 Keep in mind that you can only report star ratings that include reviews.
 That means if someone leaves a 1-star review with no actual text, you sadly cannot remove this.

-There is a way around this, and it is to actually turn off the option to leave reviews for your Facebook page.
+There is a way around this, and it is to actually turn off the option to leave reviews on your Facebook page.
 The reviews themselves will be hidden and no one can leave any more reviews, but the reviews will not be deleted and will return once the option is turned on again.

 Follow the steps below to turn off reviews for your Page: